ottovirtanen/jc-submenu/readme.txt

 1. Optional - If your theme already has a custom walker specified for outputing your menu, JC Submenu will not automatically override it, to do this locate the file your theme outputs the menu (usually header.php) and look for "wp\_nav\_menu()", and pass an extra argument so it looks similar:

 `wp_nav_menu(array('walker' => new JC_Submenu_Nav_Walker()));`

+For further documentation on installing and using JC Submneu features can be found [here](http://jamescollings.co.uk/wordpress-plugins/jc-submenu/).

 == Frequently asked questions ==